The Port Town of Hughgrot

 A Classical Xanti Tomb Complex

 In ancient Xanti, there is a common belief in reincarnation.
-Among the worshippers of the cult of Kaa, tradition dictates that wealthy nobles be buried along with their belongings, in elaborate tombs.
+Among the worshipers of the cult of Kaa, tradition dictates that wealthy nobles be buried along with their belongings, in elaborate tombs.

 The tenets of their faith claims they will be reunited with their possessions in their next life.
 Whether this be truth or folly, only the gods know.
 However, woe to the dessert thief who tries to claim these riches for herself.